UCL-CHIG/Festival-of-Code-2021/README.md

 Are you an Early Career Researcher at UCL who wants to find out more about code sharing?
 Would you like a simple introduction to sharing code through GitHub repositories?

-This repository covers materials on code sharing as an early career reseracher, based on a session organised by Rachel Pearson, Dr Louise Mc Grath-Lone and Dr Ania Zylbersztejn on behalf of the Child Health Informatics Group (CHIG) for the UCL Festival of Code 2021.
+This repository covers materials on code sharing as an early career reseracher, based on a session organised by Dr Rachel Pearson, Dr Louise Mc Grath-Lone and Dr Ania Zylbersztejn on behalf of the Child Health Informatics Group (CHIG) for the UCL Festival of Code 2021 and 2021 Research Methods e-Festival.

 This repository includes:
-- slides used during the session; you can view them on GitHub, but you will need to download the powerpoint to access all links.
+- slides with notes from the UCL Festival of Code 2021; you can view them on GitHub, but you will need to download the powerpoint to access all links.
 - a recording of our quick tutorial on getting started with GitHub [here](https://web.microsoftstream.com/video/ea6f7032-5101-4437-9616-47260dfcaec3)
 - list of links to useful resources (at the bottom)